lzwjava/blog-source/original/2025-02-27-deepseek-r1-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Deepseek R1 - Conversation"
+title: Deepseek R1 - Conversation
-audio: true
 ---

 A: Hey, I’ve been hearing a lot about the DeepSeek-R1 models and their reasoning capabilities.
 Can you break it down for me?